Places

 Dreaming About a Broken House: Meaning, Psychology & Symbolism

-Dreaming of a broken house may reflect feelings of instability or emotional distress in waking life.
+Dreaming of a broken house often reflects feelings of instability or unresolved emotional issues.

 Written by: DreamMeaning Editorial Team